Clcanny/Clcanny.github.io/source/_posts/computer-science/consensus/paper-interpretation-there-is-more-consensus-in-egalitarian-parliaments.md

 math: true
 ---

+This post is the first in a series on EPaxos, focusing specifically on Simplified Egalitarian Paxos.
+In subsequent posts, I'll delve into Optimized Egalitarian Paxos along with its safety and liveness properties, and explore how Linearizability and Serializability are achieved in Egalitarian Paxos.
+Additionally, I plan to demonstrate how to transition from Fast Paxos to EPaxos using TLA+ in future posts.

-## Transitioning from Fast Paxos to Egalitarian Paxos: A Conceptual Overview
+## The Commit Protocol: Transitioning from Fast Paxos to Egalitarian Paxos

 The commentary by [drdr.xp](http://drmingdrmer.github.io/) on [xiangguangyan](https://www.zhihu.com/people/xiangguangyan)'s article [EPaxos Trilogy II: EPaxos Core Protocol Process](https://zhuanlan.zhihu.com/p/387468959) provides valuable insight into the transition from Fast Paxos to Egalitarian Paxos: